michaelrsweet/pappl/EMBEDDED.md

 USB Printer Gadget Kernel Patch
 -------------------------------

-As of Linux kernel 5.10, there is a bug in the USB printer gadget functional driver (the one that uses configfs) that can prevent the gadget from working due to a lack of buffers with the default configuration.
+Until Linux kernel 5.12, there is a bug in the USB printer gadget functional driver (the one that uses configfs) that can prevent the gadget from working due to a lack of buffers with the default configuration.
 Since udev is so helpful in keeping kernel drivers loaded, it can become impossible to unload the `f_printer` module in order to get a new configuration of the `q_len` parameter applied.

-The following kernel patch applies cleanly to 4.19 through 5.10 (at least) and has been submitted to (and approved by) the Linux USB kernel developers.
-More than likely your embedded Linux does not include it yet, but if you want to use PAPPL to provide a USB printer interface to your project, you'll need it...
+The following kernel patch applies cleanly to 4.19 through 5.11 and has been submitted to (and approved by) the Linux USB kernel developers for inclusion in Linux kernel 5.12.
+You'll need to use this patch if you want to use PAPPL to provide a USB printer interface to your project.

 ```
 diff --git a/drivers/usb/gadget/function/f_printer.c b/drivers/usb/gadget/function/f_printer.c